 Aggregated or distributional information on purchases with the names of the entities withheld.

-The auction bidding window may be delayed, rescheduled, or cancelled due to technical systems failures and to protect the environmental stringency of the California Cap-and-Trade Program.
+The auction bidding window may be delayed, rescheduled, or cancelled due to technical systems failures and to protect the environmental stringency of the California Cap-and-Invest Program.

 The opening of the auction bidding window may be delayed or paused for no more than one hour by the Executive Officer due to technical systems failures.

-The bidding window may be rescheduled by the Executive Officer due to technical systems failures or to protect the environmental stringency of the California Cap-and-Trade Program.
+The bidding window may be rescheduled by the Executive Officer due to technical systems failures or to protect the environmental stringency of the California Cap-and-Invest Program.

 Rescheduled Auctions.